 Crest Financial echoed Mount Kellett’s concern that Sprint Nextel Corp.
-(S), Clearwire’s biggest shareholder, wasn’t acting in other investors’ interest.
+(S:US), Clearwire’s biggest shareholder, wasn’t acting in other investors’ interest.
 Crest Financial, in a letter to Mount Kellett that was distributed by PR Newswire, recommended the sale of excess spectrum and suggested Clearwire raise money through a stock offering.

 Clearwire, which is attempting to build a high-speed national wireless network, needs additional funding to complete the system, said Houston-based Crest Financial, which owns a 6.6 percent stake in the company.
 Sprint, which leases Clearwire’s network to serve its mobile-phone customers, is the business’s largest customer.